ratanparai/Learn_Java/README.md

 How to run?
 ===========

-Please opne the file you want to run and then Run>Run file (Shift+F6).
+Please open the file you want to run and then Run>Run file (or press Shift+F6).